Timofei-Rusalev/Resume/README.md

 # CV Repository

-This repository contains my CV in PDF format.
-My name is Timofei Rusalev, I am a theoretical physicist transitioning into Machine Learning Research, and I am currently seeking internship or junior-level positions with a focus on Large Language Model.
+My name is Timofei Rusalev, and this is repository that contains my CV in PDF format.
+Now I am a theoretical physicist transitioning into Machine Learning Research, and I am currently seeking internship or junior-level positions with a focus on Large Language Model.

 ## Files